eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	specifies what computation/tasks should a computer program do (or "program logic" \cite{WikipediaContributors2017j}), rather than
-	how the computer program carries out these computation/tasks in order (i.e., control flow) (i.e., the order in which these computation/tasks are executed \cite{WikipediaContributors2017l}.
+	how the computer program carries out these computation/tasks in order (i.e., control flow \cite{WikipediaContributors2017j})
+	(i.e., the order in which these computation/tasks are executed
+	\cite{WikipediaContributors2017l}.
 	That is, declarative programming does not result in any side effects; or, declarative programming "is referentially
 		transparent" \cite{WikipediaContributors2017m}.